 Of course there are some cheeses that melt better than others but because we are melting it in a sauce so it wont matter whether you use sharp cheddar cheese or mild cheddar cheese for this sauce.

 If you want to use another cheese or a mixture of pre-shredded cheese, like the kind that comes in the bags, go for it.
-Just stay away from the Parmesan and Romano cheeses.
-These don't melt well at all and are not the flavor you will be looking for!
+A Monetrey jack or Mexican blend would work too!

 Once you have your cheese sauce and horseradish sour cream, you can set up an assembly line to assemble your nachos quickly!

 Try not to assemble them too early or they will become too soggy.